 Social Work Practicum

 Through the Social Work Practicum, students work within a group of multidisciplinary trainees at the Counseling Center and receive supervised training in a clinical APA-accredited setting.
 Primary supervision is under the Center’s licensed clinical social worker and involves:

-- Direct service with individual, group and couples counseling, as well as intake, crisis intervention, and case management with students utilizing psychiatric services at the Center;
+- Direct service with individual, group and couples counseling, as well as intake, and crisis intervention;

 - Outreach opportunities for prevention and early intervention efforts with a focus on holistic health promotion;

 - Program planning and development for the campus’ alcohol and substance use program with experiences in research, policy and program evaluation; and

 - Provision of case management services bridging students to community resources, as indicated.

 A training and orientation program is conducted for the social work and psychology practicum students and interns each August.
 The program consists of a variety of presentations, experiential workshops and other activities designed to help trainees prepare for their roles and responsibilities.
 In addition to the intensive training activities, informal social events are planned so that trainees can build group cohesiveness and meet the Counseling Services staff.

 When classes begin for the Fall semester, practicum students begin their placement for the academic year, working the required number of hours for their specific program or school and work through their program's practicum end date in May.